 It seems like the older the kids get, the less big birthday parties they have.
 If my kids are close to the birthday boy, we'll probably spend a little more on the gift than if it is just someone from their class.
 Otherwise, I like to try to keep things to about $15.
 I will always ask my boys for ideas in case the kid is super in to a particular thing, like Legos.
 But most of the time, they don't have any real suggestions.
 These gifts I'm sharing are things that most boys in this age group will like and are easy to find.
 They can be bought on Amazon (with Prime it only takes a day or two to arrive so if you have given yourself enough time, you don't even need to leave the house to buy them) or pick up a few at a time and keep them on hand.

-This post contains affiliate links which means if you buy something through one of these links, I make a little money off it.
-This type of thing helps me keep running the site and keep my small business growing.
+This post may contain affiliate links which won’t change your price but will share some commission.
 OMG.
 Bean Boozled is disgusting.
 But so are little boys.
 This is the perfect thing to give them.
-It's like a game of chance where you are “dealt” a Jelly Belly but it could be one of two flavors.
+It's like a game of chance where you are "dealt" a Jelly Belly but it could be one of two flavors.
 You may end up with a delicious flavor, like peach, or it could be barf flavored.
 I have seen my kids play this with their dad and grandpa and also with friends and it's hysterical.
 It makes everyone squirm.
 Even if you are just watching.
 It's like the ultimate party game.
 I pretty much refuse to play.
-Although I did relent once, because I try to be a good boy mom, and only because I knew that the “bad” flavor wouldn't be that bad (it was baby wipe flavored and yes, it tasted the way baby wipes probably do).
-The best gift ideas for boys are definitely not what you would find on my birthday list… There are different versions and sizes of this game so pick on that you think is a good gift idea.
+Although I did relent once, because I try to be a good boy mom, and only because I knew that the "bad" flavor wouldn't be that bad (it was baby wipe flavored and yes, it tasted the way baby wipes probably do).
+The best gift ideas for boys are definitely not what you would find on my birthday list...
+There are different versions and sizes of this game so pick on that you think is a good gift idea.
 The smaller boxes are also a really great present topper!

 Bean Boozled Dispenser (2 pack), like pictured above, $11